Caramel Apple Empanadas are flaky, buttery hand pies filled with fresh Granny Smith apples, apple pie spice, and a rich

 Once they are baked, cool them completely, place in a freezer safe bag, and freeze for up to 3 months.
 Be sure to leave off the caramel sauce before freezing.

-Speaking of the freezer… serve these empanadas with this toasted almond ice cream for a complete dessert!
+Speaking of the freezer… serve these empanadas with ice cream for a complete dessert!